Rogue-cipher/alx-system_engineering-devops/0x01-shell_permissions/READ.md

-Write a script that sets the permission to the file hello as follows Owner: no permission at all Group: no permission at all Other users: all the permissions
+Create a script that creates a directory called my_dir with permissions 751 in the working directory